The latest information about camp!

 Throughout the week we had many scheduling challenges due to the weather.
 This made many very weary and tired.
 God was teaching us to rely on Him, to trust him that he will give us the strength to press on, to finish what He wants us to do.
 Our goal was to present the gospel of Jesus Christ using what God has given us by his grace.
 This was through His creation, based on the nature programs presented, the class times, dorm times and all the other activities that were done.
 Our joy would be that each one will come to the realizations that that they need Jesus in their lives.
 For those who know Jesus as there Savior, to grow in the knowledge of His Word.
 He is the one that gives us strength.

 What a blessing for everyone serving here at Living Waters to see the Spirt of the Lord working in everyone’s heart.
-To see children come to know Him as their personal Savior.
-There were five campers that accepted Christ as their Savior and several reassured their salvation.
+To see children come to know Him as their personal Savior!
+There were campers that accepted Christ as their Savior and several reassured their salvation.
 There was many challenges by teachers and chapel time speakers throughout the week to read the Bible.

-At the start of our camp I read a devotional from Greg Laurie that asked a question, “Why are you here?”
+On Saturday night at the start of our camp I read a devotional from Greg Laurie that asked a question, “Why are you here?”
 The answer was clear – “To Bring Glory to God” We pray that the Lord will continue to nourish the seeds that were sown in the campers, also, that the staff will be blessed by serving together.
-We give God the glory for the work that was done.—Rick & Shari Lucht
+We give God the glory for the work that was done.—Rick, Shari, & Steven Lucht

 SENIOR HIGH CAMP: